microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 > Also known as: latency loader.

-Informative message is a message that will shown to the user and is intended to describes the bot is preparing the livestreaming session.
+Informative message is a message that will be shown to the user and is intended to describes the bot is preparing the livestreaming session.
 A typical example of informative message is "Searching your document library..."

 The informative message should be a canned message and not being generated via LLMs.